MasterYoav/IceSniff/README.md

 [![Rust](https://img.shields.io/badge/Rust-%23000000.svg?e&logo=rust&logoColor=white)](#)
 [![SwiftUI](https://img.shields.io/badge/SwiftUI-macOS-blue)](#)

-The project is designed to provide a cleaner and more approachable experience than traditional packet analysis tools, without sacrificing technical depth.
-IceSniff will offer native platform apps and a command-line interface, with feature parity treated as a product requirement.

 ## Vision

 IceSniff exists to make packet analysis easier to use, easier to explain, and easier to extend.